 What’s usually also neglected in marketing measurement are non-marketing effects, so-called baseline effects, such as trend, seasonality, macro economic developments (recession, inflation) and changes in the other 3Ps of the marketing mix: product, price or placement.

-A future proof and holistic marketing measurement system should account for as many of these effects on sales and orders as possible.
+A future-proof, holistic marketing measurement system including triangulation should account for as many of these effects on sales and orders as possible.
 It should also use all possible data sources and more than one measurement approach.

 Strategic marketing steering and planning requires a system that allows comparing different budgeting scenarios and possibly incorporates all input factors and effects.
 For tactical or strategic marketing controlling wholeness in terms of different factors influencing order and revenues has a higher priority than granularity.
 For this level of marketing decisioning for example integrating baseline effects such as seasonality and trend to understand incrementality is more important than to optimize ad spend on a SEA keyword level.

 Operational marketing decisions demand detailed data about user journeys and sequences of marketing touchpoints to understand interdependencies.
 On an operational marketing optimization level measurement needs to be available on the most granular level, for example on a Google Click ID (every Google Ad click has a unique ID) which allows to feed attributed revenues back into Google’s bid optimization.